parallelscore/sonalsysis_ROI_extractor/README.md

 python roi_extractor.py --video ./vid/barca6.mp4 --model yolov3
 ```

-7. You can find all exported data from the video regarding each player and a cumulative result of all players in the *exported data* folder.
+7. You can find all exported data from the video regarding each player and a cumulative result of all players in the ROI folder.

-      a. playerA[player number].csv (where player number starts from 1 to 10).

-      b. playerB[player number].csv (where player number starts from 1 to 10).

-      c. playerA Goalkeeper.csv

-      d. playerB GoalKeeper.csv

-      e. soccer metrics.csv (this is the overall performance of players, player's comparison).